Assignment 2 File System

 Mac.

-You can run the tests with cargo test
+You can run the tests with cargo test.
+While debugging, you may wish to run

-the tests with cargo test -- --nocapture
+the tests with cargo test -- --nocapture to prevent Cargo from capturing

-.
+output to stdout or stderr.
 You may also find it useful to add new tests as

 you progress.
 To prevent future merge conflicts, you should add new tests in a

-file different from tests.rs
+file different from tests.rs.

 Your implementation should adhere to the following guidelines: